zegkljan/evo/README.rst

     extension).

     Default is ``func``.

+``--m-fun-each``
+    If specified, a matlab function for each BSF acquired will be written.
+In this case a ``{iteration}`` placeholder will be replaced by the iteration number of the particular BSF.
+If not specified, only the last BSF will be written out and no placeholder will be replaced.

 ``--output-string-template OUTPUT_STRING_TEMPLATE```
     Template for the string that will be printed to the standard output at the